ezsystems/commerce-documentation/docs/guide/login_and_registration/login_and_registration.md

 ### Token

-For details about using the Token system offered by Symfony, see [TokenController](../user_management/token/tokencontroller/tokencontroller.md).
+For more information about using the Token system offered by Symfony, see [TokenController](../user_management/token/tokencontroller/tokencontroller.md).